A newly installed roof and guide how much does new roof cost?

 Architectural Shingles (Also Known As Laminate Or Dimensional Shingles)

-It is a superior type of asphalt shingle, composed of several layers for increased durability and beauty.
+It is a superior type of shingle roof, composed of several layers for increased durability and beauty.

 • Cost: $5 to $10 per square foot (installed)